 12. V Neck

 Anyone can look great in this universal neckline.
 The key to nailing the perfect V neck dress or V neck tops for your shape?
-Depth.
-Stay on the higher side if you’re smaller busted.
-Women with larger chests should look for rentals with a deeper V for an elongating effect.
-This style also draws the eye in, balancing out broad shoulders and thick torsos, and lengthening short necks.
+Confidence…and the right bra.
+This style draws the eye inward, lengthening the neck and torso.

 13. Plunging Neckline (Deep V Neck)